vijay-ss/Crops-Data-Ingestion/README.md

 ### Next Steps

 - Refactor and further simplify the code
+- Create separate folders for DAGs, log files and python scripts
 - Split transform DAG into multiple steps
 - Upload final output into a SQL database